astronomer/docs/learn/airflow-mlflow.md

 There are multiple resources for learning about this topic.
 See also:

-- Use case: [Predict possum tail length using MLflow, Airflow, and linear regression](use-case-airflow-mlflow.md) including a ready-to-use [example repository](https://github.com/astronomer/use-case-mlflow).
+- Use case: [Predict possum tail length using MLflow, Apache Airflow®, and linear regression](use-case-airflow-mlflow.md) including a ready-to-use [example repository](https://github.com/astronomer/use-case-mlflow).

 :::